vincepr/md/docs/csharp/examples/AsyncAwaitTask.md

 # Async Await Task in csharp
+- https://github.com/davidfowl/AspNetCoreDiagnosticScenarios more indepth examples on what to do and what not: [general]("https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AspNetCoreGuidance.md") / [async]("https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md")

 - Task is the Promise/Future equivalent of Csharp.
     - Something that will take time to finish.
 Ex. a DB-Query or a API call.